History

 Many events were held that weekend including the First Canadian National Frog Jumping Championship, on July 15 of that weekend.
 Mayor Fernand Lavergne issued a public challenge to politicians and mayors of other towns.
 Judges for the event included Justice Louis Deniset, Justice Alfred Monin, Dr. Jean-Louis Forgues, and Mr. Robert Trudel, Magistrate and the winner of this 1st frog jumping contest was Mr. Albert Driedger, Reeve of Hanover Municipality, when his frog, Georges, jumped 7 feet 1.25 inches.

 In 2009, the St-Pierre-Jolys Frog Follies joined forces with the St-Pierre Agricultural Society’s Ag Fair.
 This merger created a larger event that began attracting more people from all over the region and the country.
-Today, the St-Pierre-Jolys Frog Follies and Agricultural Fair welcomes over 2000 people per day.
+Today, the St-Pierre-Jolys Frog Follies welcomes over 1000 people per day.

 Many events were held that weekend including the First Canadian National Frog Jumping Championship, on July 15 of that weekend.
 Mayor Fernand Lavergne issued a public challenge to politicians and mayors of other towns.
 Judges for the event included Justice Louis Deniset, Justice Alfred Monin, Dr. Jean-Louis Forgues, and Mr. Robert Trudel, Magistrate and the winner of this 1st frog jumping contest was Mr. Albert Driedger, Reeve of Hanover Municipality, when his frog, Georges, jumped 7 feet 1.25 inches.

 In 2009, the St-Pierre-Jolys Frog Follies joined forces with the St-Pierre Agricultural Society’s Ag Fair.
 This merger created a larger event that began attracting more people from all over the region and the country.
-Today, the St-Pierre-Jolys Frog Follies and Agricultural Fair welcomes over 2000 people per day.
+Today, the St-Pierre-Jolys Frog Follies welcomes over 1000 people per day.